pygame/pygame/docs/reST/ref/display.rst

 user adjusts the window dimensions.
 Hardware displays that draw direct to the screen will get ``pygame.VIDEOEXPOSE`` events when portions of the window must be redrawn.

+Some display environments have an option for automatically stretching all windows.
+When this option is enabled, this automatic stretching distorts the appearance of the pygame window.
+In the pygame examples directory, there is example code (prevent_display_stretching.py) which shows how to disable this automatic stretching of the pygame display on Microsoft Windows (Vista or newer required).

 .. function:: init